adrian-andersson/ModuleForge/docs/tutorials/github/tutorial.md

 > A note on V3 nuget feeds and PSResourceGet.
 Wildcard searching is not supplied, you will need to know the exact name of your module for find and install commands to work.

 ## Wrapping up

 In this tutorial, we created a new repository, added our ModuleForge scaffolding, created a new PowerShell function + test, performed a review and unit test, and released it as a PreRelease into our private Github Packages repository for consumption.
-We effectively made a CI/CD PowerShell Pipeline using Github Actions + ModuleForge.
+We effectively made a CI/CD PowerShell Pipeline using Github Actions + ModuleForge, and published a single-function module.

-The next steps are up to you, you could create a new function and a new prerelease version, or experiment with something a little more advanced.

-If you are not a fan of the PR template, feel free to use your own.

-If you want to know more about the workflows, feel free to take a look, adjust them, reverse-engineer them, tweak them for your own purposes.